dlt-hub/dlt/docs/website/blog/2024-05-28-openapi-pipeline.md

 ## Next steps: Feedback, discussion and sharing.

 Solving data engineering headaches in the open source is a team sport.
-We got this far with your feedback and help, and are counting on your continuous usage and engagement to steer our pushing of what's possible into uncharted, but needed directions.
+We got this far with your feedback and help (especially on [REST API source](https://dlthub.com/docs/blog/rest-api-source-client)), and are counting on your continuous usage and engagement to steer our pushing of what's possible into uncharted, but needed directions.

 So here's our call to action: